This page contains affiliate links. Learn more.

 Something in between those would be Villa Malibu that also functions as a place for yoga sessions that are held on the rooftop by Christel Pierron during high season.
 More about that: email@example.com

 There was also construction projects underway and new family run guest houses opening up between La Grace Resort and Jacks corner.
 You may get good deals there.
+What every your budget is there is no shortage of places where to stay in Goa.

-FOOD AND STUFF IN GOA
+HEALTHY FOOD IN GOA

 Many who suffer from some sort of chronic condition is having issues with grain products.
-Personally I never had noticeable problems with gluten or grains(until I got Blastocystis hominis), but for a person with gluten related gut issues or if trying to be on sort of half-paleo diet that some people have found helpful when fighting chronic conditions, daily meals in local places may look something like this, modified to exclude grain products such as roti’s:
+Personally I never had noticeable problems with gluten or grains(until I got Blastocystis hominis), but for a person with gluten related gut issues or if trying to be on sort of half-paleo diet that some people have found helpful when fighting chronic conditions, daily meals in local places may look something like this.
+Modified to exclude grain products such as roti’s:

 Morning: some fruits like banana and papaya with Aurospirul Super Greens mixed with water in your room, then go for masala omelet with three eggs(must ask for an extra egg as they usually use only two), 2x bharji(vegetable/pea gravy) and fish.
 That makes 120INR.
 Or without fish 80INR, and if rice instead of fish 100INR.

 Afternoon: modified Veg Thali 100 INR.
 Ask them to replace roti’s and curd with extra bharji and salad.
 In addition you can have Green salad in a tourist restaurant.
 Or find a place like Buddha tree in Anjuna that serves locally priced Thali’s besides tourist menu.
 In Benaulim there are two local places.
 Hotel Priti near Villa Seancy and Srusthi’s canteen at the Kadar corner.
+Many will also serve the traditional Goan chicken xacuti.

 Some fruits and nuts.